 If the pool is empty, refill it.
 In ideal circumstances, a well-designed gacha machine can support the game loop for a long time.

-Example: Conditional Mapping—For More Purpose
+Example 3: Conditional Mapping—For More Purpose

 Except for possibility control, there are more purposes for designers to use the skill of Conditional Mapping.
 For instance, we all know that soft currency of games often inflates as game proceeds.
 As a consequence, if the prize contains soft currency (such as gold), the amount of it must be dynamic according to users’ level.
 You won’t wish to see newbie players get a box of gold that allows them to crush all the monsters in early stage; or an end-game player get an absurd amount of gold when playing gashapon.

 Diversity is another concern which we may fulfill by Conditional Mapping.
 For example, we probably wont wish to see a player get cards that are all tanks, melees or rangers.
-So again, by Conditional Mapping, we can making sure that players would, to some extent, equally get all categories of cards.
+So again, by Conditional Mapping, we can making sure that players would, to some extent, equally get all categories of heros.

 The Integrity Issue

-Let’s imagine a scenario: when you see an official event post such as: “the possibility of getting Legendary hero, Donald Trump, is DOUBLED for limited time!", the actual possibility setting COULD be not modified at all.
+Let’s imagine a scenario: when you see an official event post such as: “the possibility of getting Legendary hero, Batman, is DOUBLED for limited time!", the actual possibility setting COULD be not modified at all.
 Since the design of gashapon is getting more and more complex, it’s almost impossible for players to disassemble the black box of possibility—let alone the setting can be changed dynamically!

 It is indeed controversial.
 And it has been reflected on the refund rate of Google Play and App Store.
-On game forums, we can also see players discuss how to successfully persuade Google and Apple to accept their refund requests.
+On game forums, we can also see players discuss about how to successfully persuade Google and Apple to approve their refund requests.
 Although Google and Apple may wish to take some actions, however, since similar mechanism can exist in various elusive appearance, it seems not feasible to officially set an universal regulation.